 Online quizzes are the main tool for testing knowledge in eLearning.
 What type of quiz is right for your learners?
-In this article, we look at 14 types from the obvious multiple choice quiz to the refreshing drag and drop format.
+In this article, we’ll look at 14 types, from the obvious multiple-choice quiz to the refreshing drag-and-drop quiz format.
 You can create all of them in iSpring QuizMaker.

-Multiple choice questions are among the most effective ways to test learners on the content of an eLearning course.
-They present several possible answers to a question, only one of which is right.
+Multiple-choice questions are among the most effective ways to test learners on the content of an eLearning course.
+Such quizzes present several possible answers to a question, only one of which is right.

-Although it might seem a simple matter to just crank out some multiple choice questions, if you aren’t careful you end up testing the user’s deductive reasoning abilities rather than their actual knowledge of subject material.
+Although it might seem a simple matter to just crank out some multiple-choice questions, if you aren’t careful you end up testing the user’s deductive reasoning abilities rather than their actual knowledge of the subject material.
 While it’s great for learners to possess deductive reasoning skills, this isn’t directly related to the material at hand.

 Hint: always ask a direct question.